 This home is an exceptionally well-preserved classic bungalow, featuring the low-pitched roof, wide eaves with diagonal braces, and generous front porch that were evocative of homes in East Asia.

-Built as an investment property in 1905, this Queen Anne-style house was relocated to the Bellemeade neighborhood in order to preserve it.
-Today, the home remains a residential property.
+Built as an investment property in 1905, this Queen Anne-style house was relocated to the Bellemeade neighborhood using community development funds and private equity in order to preserve it.
+Today, the home remains a residential income-producing property.

 A nationally recognized construction company with over $2 billion in construction currently underway, with experience in 38 states, and countless awards under its belt is planning to restore Greensboro’s historic Cascade Saloon to house its regional office.
 The Christman Company is a fully management-owned general contractor that is nationally recognized for its work in historic…